 Cards available: AQP Card

-Description: a degree is a qualification awarded by an academic institution such as a university.
-There are different levels of degree, including bachelor’s, master’s and doctorates, but all levels get the same kind of CSCS card.
-To find out if your qualification is accepted for an AQP card, use the AQP search tool here.
+A degree is a qualification awarded by an academic institution such as a university.
+There are different levels of degree, including bachelor’s, master’s and doctorates, but not all degree levels will get a CSCS card.

 Cards available: AQP Card

-Description: The membership of certain professional bodies has been approved by CSCS as equivalent to a qualification.
+The membership of certain professional bodies has been approved by CSCS as equivalent to a qualification.
 These professional bodies assess the competence of their members as part of their membership.
-To find out if your professional body is accepted for a PQP card, use the PQP search tool here.

 Cards available: PQP Card